-The fuses are located in a power distribution module on the right side of the ATV behind the access panel.
+The fuses are located in a power distribution module under the seat.
 If there is any type of electrical system failure, always check the fuses first.

 Always replace a blown fuse with a fuse of the same type and rating.
-If the new fuse blows after a short period of use, consult an authorized Arctic Cat ATV dealer immediately.
+If the new fuse blows after a short period of use, consult an authorized dealer immediately.